ultragorira/ultragorira.github.io/_posts/2024-06-26-Quantization.md

          -29.6125, -142.1402,  260.5904,  -59.2251])
 ```

 Here you can see some numbers match, some are different.
-Let's calculate the
+Let's calculate the quantization error:

 ```
 def quantization_error(original_tensor: torch.Tensor, deq_tensor: torch.Tensor) -> float: